maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 mux.unlock();
 ```

-In fact, what is more interesting is: **what is a mutex lock**.
+But **what exactly is a mutex lock**?

-When you ask this question, you actually already have a certain insecurity in your mind and feel uneasy about the black box of the operating system.
+When you ask this question, you might already feel uneasy about the operating system's black box.

-We can understand this problem in this way.
-If you have read my previous [blog](https://maxshuang.github.io/linux-kernel/2022/07/25/What-The-Linux-Kernel-Does.html), you should know that we did not have such a complex operating system and the concept of locks at the beginning.
-There was only a CPU that could execute instructions sequentially and a continuous physical memory.
-In order to solve the problem of CPU speed, we introduced the concepts of multi-process multi-threading and time-sharing multiplexing.
-In order to solve the problem of hot and cold memory and locality, we introduced virtual memory and paging mechanism.
+To understand this, consider the evolution of computing.
+Initially, there was only a CPU executing instructions sequentially and continuous physical memory.
+To address CPU speed issues, we introduced multi-process multi-threading and time-sharing multiplexing.
+To handle memory locality, we introduced virtual memory and paging mechanisms.

-Under the premise of introducing these complex concepts, we now require a concept of mutual exclusion lock so that different concurrent flows can reach a **consensus**.
-This consensus is that only one execution flow can obtain resources or continue execution at a time.
+With these complex concepts in place, we now need a mutual exclusion lock to ensure that different concurrent flows can reach a **consensus**: only one execution flow can access resources or continue execution at a time.

-**So how can we reach this consensus**?
-Coincidentally, the atomic lock that the kernel has worked so hard to implement can provide this *consensus*, which is why we call the atomic lock => a primitive.
+**How can we achieve this consensus?** The atomic lock, implemented by the kernel, provides this *consensus*, which is why we call it a primitive.

-Atomic locks or atomic variables give us such semantics that any operation on an atomic variable (essentially a small block of memory) is instant and simutaneous to all observers, regardless of the cache structure of the operating system.
+Atomic locks or atomic variables ensure that any operation on an atomic variable (essentially a small block of memory) is instant and simultaneous to all observers, regardless of the operating system's cache structure.

-With this primitive, before concurrent execution flows access a large block of shared memory, they read and operate on an atomic variable, such as using $cas(varA, 0, 1)$.
-Because the cas operation is guaranteed to be atomic at the hardware level, there is only one execution flow that can set varA to 1.
-This execution flow becomes the one that can continue to operate.
+With this primitive, before concurrent execution flows access a large block of shared memory, they read and operate on an atomic variable, such as using `cas(varA, 0, 1)`.
+Because the `cas` operation is guaranteed to be atomic at the hardware level, only one execution flow can set `varA` to 1.
+This execution flow can then continue to operate.

-The question is: **what happened to the concurrent execution flows that failed?**
+**What happens to the concurrent execution flows that fail?**

-Good question!
-Atomic variables only allow concurrent execution flows to reach a consensus, but those execution flows that think they do not have permission to operate need to take certain actions, which is implementation-dependent.
+Atomic variables ensure that concurrent execution flows reach a consensus, but those that do not obtain permission need to take certain actions, which are implementation-dependent.
 In the Linux kernel, this action is **blocking**.

-I use the word **blocking** because it is very vivid and gives people a feeling of waiting, which is the hardware context switching in the Linux kernel.
-We introduced this concept in the [process switching blog](https://maxshuang.github.io/linux-kernel/2024/01/11/Linux-Kernel-Process-Scheduler.html).
-In essence, it is to save the context related to the execution flow in the memory and wait for the next scheduling, which creates a feeling that the execution flow is blocked and waiting.
+Blocking involves hardware context switching, where the context related to the execution flow is saved in memory, and the flow waits for the next scheduling.
+This creates the feeling that the execution flow is blocked and waiting.

-When the blocking wait ends, the waiting execution flows compete for the mutex lock again. **What's going on?** We can imagine that after the hardware context of all waiting execution flows is switched, their execution flow IDs are uniformly maintained in a queue or list.
-When the execution flow that holds the lock releases the lock, these execution flows will be **awakened** in some way.
-The specific meaning of *awakening* is to add the structure of the execution flow from the waiting or sleeping queue to the runqueue, waiting to obtain the CPU time slice for execution.
-Sometimes we hear a phenomenon called **herd shock**, which is essentially about whether to wake up all the waiting execution flows at once and let them run the logic of operating atomic variables again.
-Of course, this will lose efficiency, and the kernel can use better algorithms, such as selecting the first waiting execution flow according to FIFO.
+When the blocking wait ends, the waiting execution flows compete for the mutex lock again. **What happens then?** Imagine that after the hardware context of all waiting execution flows is switched, their execution flow IDs are maintained in a queue or list.
+When the execution flow holding the lock releases it, these flows are **awakened**.
+Awakening means adding the execution flow from the waiting or sleeping queue to the runqueue, waiting to obtain CPU time for execution.
+Sometimes, this causes **herd shock**, where all waiting flows are awakened at once, leading to inefficiency.
+The kernel can use better algorithms, such as selecting the first waiting flow according to FIFO.

-At this point we have finished talking about the basic principles of mutex locks in the kernel, let's summarize:
+To summarize:
 1. Atomic variables ensure that concurrent flows **serialize** their resource possession behavior.
-Only one execution flow can possess resources, and the behavior of possessing resources will be immediately seen by other concurrent flows.
+Only one execution flow can possess resources, and this behavior is immediately visible to other concurrent flows.
-2. The execution flow that does not occupy resources is **suspended** by the kernel and placed in the lock waiting queue.
-The waiting concurrent execution flow is awakened after the lock is released.
+2. Execution flows that do not occupy resources are **suspended** by the kernel and placed in the lock waiting queue.
+They are awakened after the lock is released.

-From the implementation mechanism, we can see that the overhead of this type of blocking lock lies in the synchronization protocol overhead of atomic variables in multi-level caches, the process suspension wake-up and the process wake-up waiting for scheduling delay .
+The overhead of blocking locks includes the synchronization protocol overhead of atomic variables in multi-level caches, process suspension, wake-up, and scheduling delays.

-Process suspension and wakeup This was mentioned in the previous [process scheduling blog](https://maxshuang.github.io/linux-kernel/2024/01/11/Linux-Kernel-Process-Scheduler.html).
-In addition to being interrupted by asynchronous hardware events to enter the kernel, the kernel is also interrupted by *periodic clock interrupts* (usually 1ms) to perform priority updates and process scheduling in the kernel.
-Therefore, there may be a delay of ms when a process is woken up after being suspended.

 ### Spin Lock

-Spin lock, semantically means waiting for the lock by executing stream polling when lock possession fails.
-Its classic interface is very similar to mutex lock, because there is not much difference at the semantic level.
+A spin lock involves waiting for the lock by polling when lock possession fails.
+Its classic interface is similar to a mutex lock:

 ```
 SpinLock lk;